 Rendering videos can be a complicated process.
 How can you squeeze the most quality out of your footage?
 How can you make sure your video looks great on Youtube?

-The reality is, it’s actually quite a simple process to render videos using DaVinci Resolve, and we’re going to show you the best DaVinci Resolve render settings in this guide.
+The reality is, it’s actually quite a simple process to render videos using DaVinci Resolve, and I’m going to show you the best DaVinci Resolve render settings in this guide.

 Firstly, you need to make sure that the raw footage you’re using is of high quality.
 If you’re shooting a video with a DSLR camera for example, you should ideally be recording in 1080p (or 4K if possible) with a high bit-rate.

 I can recommend the Sony a7 III Mirrorless camera if you want to record high-quality 4K footage.

 If you’re making a gaming video, you should record your gameplay in the highest possible quality and at 60 frames per second (FPS) if possible.

 The reason having high-quality raw footage is important is that it’s impossible to improve the quality of a video once it’s been recorded.
 There’s no magic “setting” or technique to make blurry footage clearer, or increase detail (although you may be able to make some minor fixes here and there).
 There’s also no way to increase the FPS of a video.
 For example, most gaming videos are recorded and rendered at 60 FPS, so if your gameplay was recorded at 30 FPS, you are locked to that frame rate.

 Once you’ve sourced your high-quality footage, and edited your video, it’s time to render.
 Before you go into the render tab on Resolve, click on the little gear icon in the bottom right corner of the screen.